Tech View: Nifty forms 'Shooting Star' on charts; can initiate short positions

 Fresh Call writing was seen at all the strikes starting from 9,200 to 9,500 which signals the formation of short positions and will restrict upside momentum while Put unwinding is giving a sign of caution on an immediate basis, suggest experts.

-The Nifty index started to form lower highs from the last two sessions and made a bearish candle on the daily chart.
-“It formed a Shooting Star candle on the weekly chart after making its new lifetime high of 9273 and now if follow up selling happens then index could drift to a lower level,” Chandan Taparia, Derivatives and Technical Analyst at Motilal Oswal Securities told Moneycontrol.com.
+The Nifty index started to form lower highs from the last two sessions and made a bearish candle on the daily chart. ?It formed a Shooting Star candle on the weekly chart after making its new lifetime high of 9273 and now if follow up selling happens then index could drift to a lower level,?
+Chandan Taparia, Derivatives and Technical Analyst at Motilal Oswal Securities told Moneycontrol.com.?It has also broken immediate support of 9,218 and now a hold below 9,191 may drag it towards 9,133 and 9,090 levels.
+On the upside it has immediate hurdle near to 9,280,? he said.